EasyRPG/EV0002/README.md

 Running
 -------

     $ bundle exec ./EV0002.rb

-If you did not install the gems locally with bundler, you can leave out the `bundle exec`
+If you did not install the gems locally with bundler, you can leave out the `bundle exec`.

 LICENSE
 -------